View the 2024 Osteopathic Medical Profession Report | Register for OMED On-Demand access through end of year

 AOA Code of Ethics

-Professionalism and Physician Responsibilities
+Professionalism and physician responsibilities

 Professionalism is a core competency expected of all physicians.
 Physicians are among the most highly educated and trained professionals in our society and should enjoy the respect of their peers and the community.
 Society expects them to perform various roles.
 As health care providers, they diagnose and treat patients; as advisors, they provide patients with an understanding of their health status and the potential consequences of decisions regarding treatment and lifestyles; as advocates, physicians communicate with patients, their patients’ caregivers, and their patients’ health insurers the needs of the patient; and as counselors, they listen to their patients and discuss their condition with family members and others involved in health care decision-making.
 Physicians are entrusted by their patients and their patients’ families with private and confidential information, much of which is related to health care, but frequently includes other personal details.